Luke-Nicklin/mildew-detection-in-cherry-leaves/README.md

 - The App live link is: `https://mildew-detection-in-cherry-leaves-h9jw.onrender.com/`
 - The project was deployed to Render using the following steps.

-1. Log in to Heroku and create an App
-2. At the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
-Once it is found, click Connect.
-4. Select the branch you want to deploy, then click Deploy Branch.
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click the button Open App on the top of the page to access your App.
-6. If the slug size is too large, then add large files not required for the app to the .slugignore file.

 1. Create a Web Service.
 Log in to your Render account and create a new "Web Service."
 2. Connect to GitHub.
 Link your Render account to your GitHub repository and select the project you want to deploy.
 3. Configure Settings.
 Name your service and confirm the correct branch is selected for deployment.
 4. Add Build and Start Commands.
 Provide the build command pip install -r requirements.txt && ./setup.sh and the start command streamlit run app.py.
 5. Create Service.
 Click the button to create your service and start the automatic deployment.
 6. Access App.
 Once the build is complete, use the provided public URL to access your live application.

 ## Main Data Analysis and Machine Learning Libraries